Posted on 27 June 2017

 by MMNY Staff

-Artist Tom Peyton distributes seventy color-coded bells to the crowd, one color per note.
-A team of conductors waves corresponding colored flags to lead the group in slowly moving music, written by a variety of composers.
-Now in its sixth year, this sonorous, atmospheric soundscape will return to the East Village, where it got its start at the first Make Music Winter in 2011.
+Artist Tom Peyton distributes 70 color-coded bells to the crowd, one color per note.
+At the front of the parade, a team of conductors waves corresponding colored flags to lead the group in slowly moving music, written by a variety of composers.
+When the conductors raise their red and green flags, everyone with red and green bells start ringing, and so on for each color, creating a sonorous, atmospheric soundscape in the Harry Potter-esque thoroughfare known as Sixth ½ Avenue.

-Video from Bell by Bell 2013 (video by Clara Inés Schuhmacher):
+Video and audio from Bell by Bell 2013 (video by Clara Inés Schuhmacher):

 A musician and urban geographer, Tom Peyton is captivated by the unintentional, immersive soundscapes created through the everyday functioning of cities.
 His work builds upon existing aural experiences through physical, percussive engagement with the built environment.
 In addition to composing urban interventions, Tom is also a touring drummer and founding member of DoTank:Brooklyn and Nuit Blanche New York.